introlatin/introlatin.github.io/docs/04-textbook/01-substantives/08-personal-and-reflexive-pronouns.md

 * puer **librum suum** habuit.
 "The boy had **his own** book."
 * puella **librum suum** habuit.
 "The girl had **her own** book."

 Note that the adjective **suus, sua, suum** matches its noun, **librum**, in **gender, case, and number** (masculine accusative singular) in both examples.
 However, the *translation* in each example is different because the *subject* to which the reflexive adjective refers is different: boy versus girl.

-So, let's revisit the last example in the personal pronouns section above, but this time interpreting **eius** as feminine genitive singular:
+To emphasize the difference between the personal pronoun and the reflexive pronoun/adjective, let's revisit the last example in the personal pronouns section above, but this time interpreting **eius** as feminine genitive singular:

 * puella nōmen **eius** audīvit.
 "The girl heard **her** name."
 * puella nōmen **suum** audīvit.
 "The girl heard **her own** name."